bryancasler/Bryans-Preferred-Modules-for-FoundryVTT/README.md

 in most parts of FoundryVTT.
 Find actors, items, spells etc. and insert them wherever you need them right now - the map, character sheets, roll tables, journals, you name it. - Suggested by LorduFreeman on The Foundry Discord
 - [Show Drag Distance](https://github.com/wsaunders1014/showdragdistance) - Shows distance you've dragged the token as if you used the Ruler tool.
   - Currently has an annoying bug where when a token is dragged through a wall an error is shown after the token is dropped.
 The error disappears but the drag distance indicator does not until you drag the token a second time.
+  - [Show Notes](https://github.com/shawndibble/foundryvtt-show-notes) - Automatically flag journal notes to show on the map without having to have your players turn it on themselves.
 - [Token Action HUD](https://github.com/espositos/fvtt-tokenactionhud) - Floating HUD, showing common actions for a controllable token.

 ## Quality of Life Improvements For GameMasters